Skip to Content

 D) Mount Solaro

-Cost: 11 Euro / 8 Euro (one way)
+• Cost: 14 Euro (round trip) / 11 Euro (one way)

-Length: 13 minutes
+• Length: 13 minutes

-Hours: 9:30AM – 5:00PM (May to October); March to April closes at 4:30PM, November to February 3:30PM
+• Hours: 9:30AM – 5:30PM (May to October); March to April closes at 4:30PM, November to February closes at 3:30PM

 Next up will be a pretty unique experience as you head up to Mount Solaro, the highest point in Capri.

 To get there you will have to take a single person chairlift up to the top.
-If you are afraid of heights this might not be for you but you still should definitely go!
+If you are afraid of heights this might not be for you, but you still should definitely go!

 The views from the chairlift are great but the view from up top is even better as you will get to see panoramic views of the entire island.
-Make your way back down the chairlift after spending some time up top.

 Mount Solaro Chair